 The Division of Occupational and Professional Licensing (DOPL) regulates licensing laws for the State and closely monitors all construction projects with an owner-builder declaration on the building permit.
 You will be required to sign and have notarized an Owner-Builder Certification and Agreement to Comply form.
 Make sure you read and understand the form.
 Some of the restrictions you agree to are:

 Fill out, sign and submit the form to the City with your application and plans.
 The City will use this form to register you with DOPL when the permit is issued.
 The registration will be done automatically by the city.
 You do not need to do the registration yourself.
-Please see the following link for the Utah State Laws regulating Owner-Builder.
-Once you open this link, scroll down to 58-55-305 Exemptions from licensure.
+Please see Utah state laws regulating Owner-Builders at 58-55-305 Exemptions from Licensure.

 If you have further question regarding the owner-builder declaration or State laws governing contractors, contact DOPL at 801-530-6628, toll free at 866-275-3675 or www.dopl.utah.gov.
 Note: It is illegal to declare owner-builder on any commercial project.